asreva/MasterThesis/README.md

 ### transformer_and_patient_approach
 The interpretability.ipynb implements the interpretability analysis of the network.

-The code in init_net.py is contained in networks.py for the others approaches.
 In this approach, each network version has its file instead of having them all in networks.py.
 Some are for interpretability only.

 ### Final testing
 It contains the testing images and test_data_eval.ipynb that evaluates the networks on this dataset and some other milestones (like the cardiologist).